 First things First, what is a Bond – it is an instrument used by issuers to borrow funds from investors and there is an agreement to repay the investors after a specified amount of time, at an agreed rate.

-Some of the typical areas where money gets invested are – energy efficiency, pollution prevention, sustainable farming, clean transportation, water management, species preservation, and the cultivation of environmentally friendly technologies.
+Some of the typical areas where money gets invested are – energy efficiency, waste management, pollution control, sustainable farming, clean transportation, water management, biodiversity conservation, and clean technologies.

 To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefit the environment.